 Sierra Club, et al. v.
 U.S. Defense Energy Support Center, et al.

-U.S. District Court - Northern District of California Tab Group
+U.S. District Court for the Northern District of California Tab Group

 Motion to dismiss granted